fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * How does it differ from mutability?
   * Can you list the pros and cons of both concepts?
   * What concept is using in Haskell?
-  * What to do, if you need to update the data structure?
-How to do it, if all the data in Haskell is immutable. -> Is there any way to update the data structure in Haskell?
+  * How can you update values in immutable data structure?
   * Can you give some examples for the record and the list?
 * What is `newtype` declaration?
 Why does it exist?
 What are its constraints and properties?
 * Polymorphic types: